 Reykjavik has a number of museums, shops, and sites.
-Obviously, you need to choose what is of the most interest to you but here are a few places that I think are worth a look.
+Obviously, you need to choose what is of the most interest to you, especially since you only have 3 days in Iceland, but here are a few places that I think are worth a look.

 - Hallsgrimskirkja Church: head to the top for beautiful city views

 - Laugavegur: the main shopping street- perfect if you are looking for Icelandic souvenirs.
 There are plenty of great Icelandic designers in this area offering unique products.